 Orientation to Nursing in Canada for Internationally Educated Nurses (Part-time studies)School of Nursing Applied Certificate

 If you're an internationally-educated nurse who wants to practice nursing in Saskatchewan, you will need to update your credentials to meet the competencies set out by the Saskatchewan Registered Nurses' Association (SRNA), or for the regulatory body in the province in which you reside.
-We are unable to accept internationally educated nurses from Ontario or British Columbia.
+We are unable to accept internationally educated nurses from Ontario.
 Saskatchewan Polytechnic is here to help you gain the knowledge and skills to work as a registered nurse (RN) in Canada.

 Saskatchewan Polytechnic's Orientation to Nursing in Canada for Internationally Educated Nurses (ONCIEN) program is an online applied certificate program.
 It is designed to provide the knowledge and skills you need to work as a nurse in Canada.
 You will: